rt-net/crane_x7_ros/crane_x7_examples/README.md

 This is an example to grasp, pick up, carry and place an small object on **Gazebo** environments.

-Launch nodes with below command with arguments to control the gripper by EffortController.
+Launch nodes with following command with arguments to control the gripper by EffortController.

 ```sh
 roslaunch crane_x7_gazebo crane_x7_with_table.launch use_effort_gripper:=true